jchultarsky101/pcli/README.md

   -V, --version      Print version
 ```

-As you can see, here the **model** sub-command takes "--uuid" as an argument
-to specify the UUID of the model we are trying to read.
+As shown, the **model** subcommand uses the --uuid argument to specify the UUID of the model you want to retrieve.

 Example):